antoniomalacad/cc11-solo-mvp/README.md

 Coffee Picker is an app that helps the user select a coffee based on a set of questions.

-To use this app follow the following link: https://cc11-solo-mvp.herokuapp.com/
+To use this app: https://cc11-solo-mvp.herokuapp.com/

 To modify its implementation or check under the hood, follow the quick setup below.